derbroti/VOXEL/README.md

 `bandwidth-traces` folder.
 The trace files contain two columns, the first corresponds to the time in seconds since the start of the trace, the second to the number of bytes transferred during the last second.
 In other words, each line corresponds to a bytes-per-second value.
+Feeding this file line by line to `tc`, updating the available throughout each time, with a one per second, replays the network trace.

 The default port used by the system is `6121` and can be modified by changing the `PORT` variables in the run scripts.